bespoke-silicon-group/bsg_replicant/README.md

 This repository contains the following files:

-- `Makefile`: Contains targets for Co-Simulation, Bitstream Generation, F1 Regression
+- `Makefile`: Contains targets for Bitstream Generation, and Regression
 - `machine.mk`: Defines the path to the current Machine Configuration for co-simulation
+- `platform.mk`: Defines the path to the current exeuction Platform
 - `README.md`: This file
 - `cadenv.mk`: A makefile fragment for deducing the CAD tool environment
 - `environment.mk`: A makefile fragment for deducing the build environment.